aitorlucasc/uhc_distillation/README.md

 # tfm_UHC_UB
-Final thesis of the Msc in Data Science from University of Barcelona
+Final thesis of the Msc in Data Science from University of Barcelona.